 First, some ideas from storytelling gurus who are not writing specifically about children’s stories but about stories in general.
 Lena Dunham has noted that female characters, like female people, are held to a higher standard when it comes to niceness:

 “I sort of object to the notion that characters have to be likeable.
 I don’t like most of my friends, I love them.
 And that’s the same way I feel about most of the characters I write.
 So often, women are sort of relegated to sassy best friend or ingenue or evil job-stealing biatch, and it’s really nice to work somewhere in the middle.”

 from Lena Dunham talking about Girls, quoted here.

-As depicted so clearly in the opening scene to the Netflix series Riverdale, the apparent utopia looks beautiful to the tourist or to the casual observer but awful things are happening just beneath the surface.
-The voice over which accompanies the opening scene of Riverdale is a perfect description of the apparent utopia.
+As depicted so clearly in the opening scene to the Netflix series Riverdale, the snail under the leaf setting looks beautiful to the tourist or to the casual observer but awful things are happening just beneath the surface.
+The voice over which accompanies the opening scene of Riverdale is a perfect description of the utopia which is no such thing.

 Below is a description of Pines, which came through in a BookBub email.
-The copy describes your classic apparent utopia:
+The copy describes your classic snail under the leaf setting: